SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/mobile.md

 ---
 title: Mobile CRM - Access your CRM on the go
 uid: help-en-mobile-intro
-description: How to get started with the basic features in Mobile CRM.
+description: In this how-to guide, you will learn how to get started with the basic features in Mobile CRM.
 author: Bergfrid Dias
 so.date: 12.14.2022
 keywords: mobile, pocket